ml874/Cracking-the-Data-Science-Interview/README.md

 # Cracking the Data Science Interview
-Welcome to the Cracking the Data Science Interview Github page.
-Here you will find links and tutorials to blog posts, code snippets, interview preperation links and resources, data science case studies, and more!
+Welcome to the *Cracking the Data Science Interview* Github page.
+Here you will find data science related links, tutorials, blog posts, code snippets, interview preparation, case studies, and more!
 Have fun!

 # Data Science Interview Preparation Map